0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Create and Deploy QRC20 Token.md

 ) public initializer {
 ```

-- The function `initialize` is a special function in the contract that is used for initializing the contract's state variables when the contract is deployed.
-- The initialize function takes six input parameters:
+The `initialize` function takes six input parameters, from which some parameters will be passed to inherited contracts constructors.

 - `name_`: A string representing the name of the QRC20 token.
 - `symbol_`: A string representing the symbol of the QRC20 token (e.g., "BTC").
 - `decimals_`: An unsigned integer representing the number of decimals for the token (e.g., 18 for Ether).
 - `contractURI_`: A string containing the contract URI (Uniform Resource Identifier), which is used to provide metadata for the contract.
 - `resource_`: A string representing the resource of the QRC20 token.
 - `totalSupplyCap_`: An unsigned integer representing the maximum total supply cap for the token (optional; set to 0 for no cap).

+Now, let’s look at the internal implementation of the function.

 ```
  public initializer {